 No increases to single ticket prices, prices of season and value tickets set to rise

-HSL season tickets are still relatively inexpensive.
+HSL season tickets are still inexpensive.
 For example, if you divide the price of a 30-day ticket by the average number of commutes, i.e. 44, the price of a journey to work with a regional ticket for adults is 2.42 euros and with one-zone tickets 1.24 euros.
+The more you travel with the ticket, the lower the price of an individual journey.

+The prices of Travel Card value tickets will increase by an average of 5.5 per cent.
 A one-zone adult value ticket will cost 2.18 euros (up by 0.12 euros), a regional ticket 4.25 euros (up by 0.21 euros) and a three-zone extended regional ticket 6.32 euros (up by 0.23 euros).
-Value tickets will still be cheaper than single tickets.
+Value tickets will still be a more economical option than single tickets.